PabloSanchez87/Smart-Strategies-for-an-Effective-Marketing-Campaign---Classification/README.md

 Difficulty   ➡️   Easy

+Expected solution time ➡️ 4 hours. **It is essential to complete your solution within this timeframe,** as it is a critical performance indicator used by the hiring company to evaluate your work.
+The timer will begin when you click the start button and will stop upon your submission.

 ## 🌐 Background

 Welcome to the digital heart of the modern era, where information flows boundlessly, and businesses continuously seek innovative ways to capture customer attention.
 "ClickStream," a budding enterprise in the competitive e-commerce space, grapples with the challenge of understanding its users to serve them better.
 Recognizing that an engaged customer is the linchpin of growth, ClickStream is keen to deploy smarter marketing strategies.